lmouline/thesis/background/mde/notes.md

             - efficient model (un)marshalling and cloning
             - connecting m@r.t to classical design tools

+    - EMF:
+        - Specification of an application's data (object attributes, relationships between objects, operation available on each object, simple constraint)
+            - subset of class diagram of UML

 # Models@run.time
     - MDE paradigm (44., 45.)
     - uses models both at design and runtime to support self-adaptive systems